 Decades of well-meaning handouts fostered a culture of dependency in Haiti — so much so that we were told our model of enlightened charity in which families work alongside our volunteers and repay costs of materials would never work.
 More than 200 homes later, the empowering hand-up model proves to Haitians they can help themselves.

 The issues of housing and health are inextricably linked.
 In the hard-to-reach mountain village of Mizque, Bolivia, families were terrorized by the Chagas bug which made its home in the mud and straw of families’ huts.
-It bit them and laid eggs in their skin, causing Chagas disease.
+It would then bite them and lay eggs in their skin, causing Chagas disease.
 With 66 new homes, Mizque has won its battle against Chagas.